oheydrew/ca-term3project-docs/README.md

 # 5. Identify and describe the software (including databases) to be used in your App.

-> Describe the software ie React, Express, MongoDB, etc with short descriptions for each

 ### Frontend:
 We will develop the frontend in JavaScript, using the React library.
 We will also use react-router to enable client-side routing and Webpack as our asset budnler.